Codiantsoftware/elevator/README.md

 Clone the Repository: Clone the project repository to your local machine.

-git clone <repository-url>
+git clone git@github.com:Codiantsoftware/elevator.git

 ## Navigate to the Project Directory: Change to the project directory.

-cd elevator-simulation
+cd elevator

 ## Open elevator.html in a Browser: Open the elevator.html file in your preferred web browser.